-10 See resolution A.651(16): An Example of Alternative Stability Criteria for a Range of Positive Stability after Damage or Flooding for Column-Stabilized Semisubmersible Units as an equivalent to the provisions of paragraph 3.4.3.3.
-OCSNCOE comment: This footnote was not added by an amendment to the Code, but was published in IMO's 2001 Consolidated Edition of the 1989 MODU Code.
+&lt;sup>10 See resolution A.651(16): An Example of Alternative Stability Criteria for a Range of Positive Stability after Damage or Flooding for Column-Stabilized Semisubmersible Units as an equivalent to the provisions of paragraph 3.4.3.3.

-3.4.4 The unit should provide sufficient buoyancy and stability in any operating or transit condition to withstand the flooding of any watertight compartment wholly or partially below the waterline in question, which is a pump-room, a room containing machinery with a salt water cooling system or a compartment adjacent to the sea, taking the following considerations into account:

-- .1 the angle of inclination after flooding should not be greater than 25°; - .2 any opening below the final waterline should be made watertight; - .3 a range of positive stability11 should be provided, beyond the calculated angle of inclination in these conditions, of at least 7°.
+- 3.4.4 The unit should provide sufficient buoyancy and stability in any operating or transit condition to withstand the flooding of any watertight compartment wholly or partially below the waterline in question, which is a pump-room, a room containing machinery with a salt water cooling system or a compartment adjacent to the sea, taking the following considerations into account: - .1 the angle of inclination after flooding should not be greater than 25°; - .2 any opening below the final waterline should be made watertight; - a range of positive stability should be provided, beyond the calculated angle of inclination in these conditions, of at least 7°.